Purpose of the Sea Scout Leadership Award

 The selection committee will comprise past recipients of the SSLA and leadership at the national level, with youth and adult representation.

-The national Sea Scout Committee will establish the number of awards to be granted at each level.
+The national Sea Scout Committee will establish the maximum number of awards to be granted at each level.
 Currently, the numbers are:

 Selection Committee Report